 - Construction activities should be monitored full-time during start-up and any instream works or sensitive activity, otherwise on a daily basis to the completion of the project.
-The environmental monitor(s) must be an appropriately qualified professional(s) and should be provided with written authority to modify and/or halt any construction activity if deemed necessary for the protection of fish and wildlife populations or their habitats.
-A sign should be posted listing the monitor's company name and phone number at the entrance to or in the immediate vicinity of the job site. - A copy of this document listing standards and best practices for your works and all appropriate plans, drawings and documents should be forwarded to the contractor/crew supervisor and kept readily available at all times at the site while the work is proceeding. - A pre-construction meeting should be held between the environmental monitor and the contractor undertaking the work on the site to ensure an understanding of the mitigative strategies for the project. - Within 60 days of completion of the project, the environmental monitor should complete and submit a copy of a monitoring report consistent with the recommended standard format (see monitoring chapter of Standards and Practices for Instream Works to his/her client and a copy to the BC Ministry of Environment (BC MOE) with the Permit No. or Water Licence number noted.
+The environmental monitor(s) must be an appropriately qualified professional(s) and be provided with written authority to modify and/or halt any construction activity if deemed necessary for the protection of fish and wildlife populations or their habitats.
+A sign should be posted listing the monitor's company name and phone number at the entrance to or in the immediate vicinity of the job site. - A copy of this document listing standards and best practices for your works and all appropriate plans, drawings and documents should be forwarded to the contractor/crew supervisor and kept readily available at all times at the site while the work is proceeding. - A pre-construction meeting should be held between the environmental monitor and the contractor undertaking the work on the site to ensure an understanding of the mitigative best practices for the project. - Within 60 days of completion of the project, the environmental monitor should complete and submit a minimum of one (1) copy of a monitoring report consistent with the recommended standard format to his/her client and one (1) copy to the BC Ministry of Water, Land and Air Protection (BC WLAP) with the Permit No. or Water Licence number noted.